google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/subscribing-a-user.md

 [https://goo.gl/yqv4Q4](https://goo.gl/yqv4Q4) for more details.

 It's currently looking like blanket silent push will never be implemented in Chrome.
-Instead, spec authors are exploring the notion of a budget API which will be allow web apps a certain number of silent push messages based on the usage of a web app.
+Instead, spec authors are exploring the notion of a budget API which will allow web apps a certain number of silent push messages based on the usage of a web app.

 ### applicationServerKey Option

-We briefly mentioned the notion "application server keys" in the previous section.
-"Application server keys" are used by a push service to identify the application subscribing a user and ensuring that the same application is messaging that user.
+We briefly mentioned "application server keys" in the previous section.
+"Application server keys" are used by a push service to identify the application subscribing a user and ensure that the same application is messaging that user.

 Application server keys are a public and private key pair that are unique to your application.
 The private key should be kept a secret to your application and the public key can be shared freely.

-The `applicationServerKey` option passed into the `subscribe()` call is the applications public key.
-The browser passes this onto a push service when subscribing the user, meaning the push service can tie your applications public key to the users `PushSubscription`.
+The `applicationServerKey` option passed into the `subscribe()` call is the application's public key.
+The browser passes this onto a push service when subscribing the user, meaning the push service can tie your application's public key to the user's `PushSubscription`.

 The diagram below illustrates these steps.

-1. You web app is loaded in a browser and you call `subscribe()` passing in your public application server key.
+1. Your web app is loaded in a browser and you call `subscribe()`, passing in your public application server key.
 1. The browser then makes a network request to a push service who will generate an endpoint, associate this endpoint with the applications public key and return the endpoint to the browser.
-1. The browser will add this endpoint to the `PushSubscription` which is returned via the `subscribe()` promise.
+1. The browser will add this endpoint to the `PushSubscription`, which is returned via the `subscribe()` promise.

 ![Illustration of the public application server key is used in subscribe